 • We live to serve each other and by serving each other — we live!
 We are deliberate in setting aside time for each other.

-David and Gretchen Willard wrote this article, which you can find in the book, Breakthrough Marriage.
-You can obtain this book at Conflictbalancebreakthrough.com.
-It’s a book to help you fall in love with your spouse all over again.
+David and Gretchen Willard wrote this article, which came from the book, Breakthrough Marriage.
+Unfortunately, the book is no longer available.
+But if you can find it, we recommend you read it.
+It truly is a book to help you fall in love with your spouse all over again.

 — ALSO —